 If you ask any actor what experience they prefer, 95% will say Theatre.
+Unless you are Anthony Hopkins.
 We teach a love of theatre amongst our actors by enabling them to develop these intrinsic skills over the course of their training.
 Each Academy gets an annual performance in a theatre directed by our Academy Director.

 Luke Rose, supported by his company “Wandering Knight”, run intensive 5 week Stage combat training sessions on a rotational basis for each academy.
 You can expect to have one of these intensives every 18 months.

 Within the workshops you will learn varying levels of combat skills moving from Unarmed combat (punches, kicks, slaps etc) through to armed combat (swords, lightsabers etc).
 Luke and his colleagues are all trained combat professionals and facilitators and are fully qualified and insured to provide this training.
 At the end of every intensive you will be assessed and those that pass will receive their “Wandering Knight” medallion.

 GCSE and A level drama require students to create their own original work.
 We support the curriculum at HAYA by providing specialist one of workshops with Theatre Makers and also half term intensives in devising theatre.
 Often these devised pieces form part of their end of term production.
 The actors learn to work as an ensemble, create lighting, sound and set designs, write scripts, direct, produce and stage manage.